 - Select Advanced Search

-In the Advanced Search window, you will see a number of parameters that you can use to search for tasks or conversations.
+In the Advanced search window, you will see a number of parameters that you can use to search.

 From the search results, you can:

-- Click Refine Search to change your search parameters
+- Click Filter to change your search parameters

 - Click Sort to reorder your tasks

 - Click View to view as a list or as a calendar

 Search views display tasks, projects, messages, and task templates that meet the parameters you've set.